What is the typical business analyst salary? What factors impact how much they can earn? Find all the answers in this guide.

 Experienced business analyst salaries

-Finally, Payscale suggests that an experienced US business analyst can earn from an average of about $72K up to $97K and beyond.
+Finally, Payscale suggests that an experienced business analyst in the U.S. can earn from an average of about $53,000 up to $100,000 and beyond.
 Bearing in mind that these are conservative estimates, you could potentially earn even more.

 At this point, you’ll have more than five years of experience and will, realistically, be considering a move into another data-related area, either by specializing your focus on a particular business domain (such as IT or finance) or by taking a sideways step into another data role, such as data science.
 The earning potential there is even higher.
 You can find out how much a data scientist earns in this post.